ivjose/mono-micro-fe-beta/README.md

 ### `yarn app-core`

-Runs the app in the development mode.
+Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Start Application One

 ### `yarn app-one`

-Runs the app in the development mode.
+Runs the app in the development mode.<br />
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 Start Application Two

 ### `yarn app-two`

-Runs the app in the development mode.
+Runs the app in the development mode.<br />
 Open [http://localhost:3002](http://localhost:3002) to view it in the browser.

 The page will reload if you make edits.<br />